 Get the drop on lost time with quick-draw levers

 One solution to turnbuckle time bandits is what is called a Highfield lever.
-It was invented in about 1930 by J. S. Highfield, an electrical engineer and rear commodore with the Royal Thames Yacht Club.
+It was invented in about 1930 by J. S. Highfield, an electrical engineer and rear commodore of the Royal Thames Yacht Club.
 Johnson Marine Hardware makes a good one that is just the right size for most trailerable sailboats.
 (Note: do not try to substitute the smaller and less expensive Quick Release Stay Adjuster (#15-212) that you can find at your West Marine store.
-It doesn’t have a adequate safe working load for anything more than a small catamaran or dinghy.)
+It doesn’t have an adequate safe working load for anything more than a small catamaran or dinghy.)
 If you are fortunate enough to have an adjustable back stay and can loosen it enough to disconnect your forestay without a quick release lever, more power to ya.
-I don’t have that luxury on Summer Dance (yet).
+To see how to do the conversion yourself, see Upgrade Your Rig With a DIY Adjustable Backstay.

-This short video shows how it helps me to quickly detach the forestay and connect the main sheet with snap shackles in preparation for lowering the mast as shown in the previous post.
+This short video shows how it helps me to quickly detach the forestay and connect the main sheet with snap shackles in preparation for lowering the mast.

 A quick release pin for every quick release lever